bellonemauro/Labonatip2.0/README.md

   - QT  v. >5.4, for GUI - https://www.qt.io/
   - nsis http://nsis.sourceforge.net/Main_Page - only to generate the installation package
   - <a href="http://www.cmake.org">CMake</a> to generate the solution for your system and build.

-The following libraries are included into the distribution, but they can optionally compliled from external source:
-  - <a href="http://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen library</a>, for matrix computation